sosy-lab/java-smt/README.md

  - Interpolation, including tree and sequential structure
  - Formula transformation using built-in tactics
  - Formula introspection using visitors

+We aim for supporting more important features, more SMT solvers, and more systems.
+If something specific is missing, please [look for or file an issue](https://github.com/sosy-lab/java-smt/issues).

 #### Multithreading Support
 The solvers Z3(w and w/o Optimization), SMTInterpol, Princess, MathSAT5, Boolector and CVC4 support multithreading,